How To Cure Menopause Insomnia and Sleep Problems Naturally

 It’s important to get your body into a regular routine when it comes to sleep.
 You’ll see that by repeating behaviours over a certain period of time, your body and mind will subconsciously know that it’s time to sleep and will begin winding down accordingly.
 You should aim to head to your bedroom at the same time each night, and to carry out the same routine before bed every evening.
 Repetition of behaviours will invoke a subliminal sense of impending rest.
 That routine could be reading for half an hour, enjoying a nightly skincare regimen, meditating or carrying out a journaling or gratitude activity.
 Whatever works for you and helps you to wind down is fine, just try to make sure it doesn’t involve a screen.

 It might be the understatement of the decade but menopause can be a really challenging time, though it can also be incredibly liberating.
-The LYMA Supplement formula contains four vital menopause-supporting ingredients that can help you to get you back on track and feeling more confident:
+The LYMA Supplement formula contains four vital menopause-supporting ingredients that can help get you back on track and feeling more confident:

 Menopause can - and should - be the time in a woman’s life where she can pause, breathe, reflect, and tune in to what she wants to achieve during the next phase of her life.
 LYMA is the Ultimate Supplement to support your mind and body in every way.